Subdivision (land): United Kingdom and Ireland

 In the United Kingdom and Ireland, subdivisions are usually areas of land that have been zoned for a particular type of residential development, often called a housing estate.
 They can vary enormously in character, density, and socioeconomic value.
 They have existed for well over a century, but became prevalent after World War II, as a more affluent population demanded larger and more widely spaced houses coupled with the increase of car usage for which terraced streets were unsuitable.

 Subdivisions were often produced by either local authorities (more recently, housing associations) or by private developers.
 The former tended to be a means of producing public housing leading to monotenure estates full of council houses often known as "council estates".
 The latter can refer to higher end tract housing for the middle class and even upper middle class.

 Philippines

 In the Philippines, subdivisions are areas of land that have been subdivided into individual residential plots.
 Whereas some subdivisions comprise exclusive gated communities, others are merely demarcations denoting a specific neighborhood.
 Some subdivisions may conduct autonomous security, or provide basic services such as water and refuse management.
 Most subdivisions are governed by associations made up of members who are residents of the subdivision.

-In the Philippines, subdivisions are also known as villages.
+In the Philippines, subdivisions are also known as villages or barangays.